 With its uncommon formula, Changelly thus manages to have a unique and oddly simple user interface that’s dedicated to what people go there for: cryptocurrency conversions, and little more.

-Changelly can be used through a web browser or a mobile app, as it is now the norm with most crypto exchanges these days.
+Changelly can be used through a web browser or the Changelly mobile app, as it is now the norm with most crypto exchanges these days.

-On top of that, a handful of crypto wallets have Changelly embedded as part of their features, allowing users to exchange their cryptocurrency directly from the wallet in a seamless manner.
+On top of that, a handful of crypto wallets have Changelly's customizable payment widget embedded as part of their features, allowing users to exchange their cryptocurrency directly from the wallet in a seamless manner.

 In this regard, there is no need to exit those wallet providers ’platforms in order to complete a transaction on Changelly.

 Changelly has no online wallets, nor does it offer any custodian services.
-It has, however, paired up with several crypto wallets to offer direct access to the exchange.
+In the absence of a Changelly wallet, it has, however, paired up with several crypto wallets to offer direct access to the exchange.

 This removes the need for separate apps or accounts.

-Since Changelly has no online wallets, new customers looking to use the exchange must have set up a crypto wallet beforehand, as it is one of the exchange’s requirements.
+Since Changelly has no online wallets, new customers looking to purchase crypto or sell crypto must have set up a crypto wallet beforehand, as it is one of the exchange’s requirements.

 Security and Customer Insurance